 The Carina Story

-From a young age, I have been around construction projects.
+About the Haneys: From a young age, I have been around construction projects.
 My first home as a baby was a modular ranch that my Dad built in 1972, and completed just before I came home from the hospital.
 As I grew up, my Dad owned Garbade Construction, a large commercial construction company that built many multi-million dollar projects here in Ithaca and the Binghamton NY area.
 Following High School, I went to college at BYU in Provo, UT, where I majored in Construction Management with a Business Management minor, graduating in 1997.
 At college I met my wife, Elise, and we married in 1996.
 After graduation we returned to upstate New York and I began work as a Project Manager at Garbade Construction.
 I quickly found myself in Ithaca for several years managing the Cornell University’s $11,000,000 Robert Purcell Community Center Renovation and the $10,000,000 Renovation of White Hall.

 While at Garbade, I learned the value of planning, risk management, and organizational skills in managing nearly $ 63 million dollars of work of various types of projects.
 In 2003, my father gave me the chance of a lifetime.
 He challenged me to develop a business plan, and he would invest in me and partner with me on a new business.
 At the same time, my wife and I had been looking into building a new modular home for ourselves.
 As I looked around the residential construction marketplace, I saw a vastly different construction landscape from the commercial market I had been working in.
 I realized there was a strong need for a builder that could take the risk management, organization and construction management skills I learned and apply them to the residential market.
 Combining these skills with the consistency, strong quality, and capacity of the modular home industry we created Carina Construction in 2003.

-Since then, we’ve built over 101 homes and learned how take the best of the modular industry and add great onsite work in a controlled and organized process.
+Since then, we’ve built over 180 homes and learned how take the best of the modular industry and add great onsite work in a controlled and organized process.
 My wife Elise studied interior design at Broome Community College and in 2006, we added her skills/services in designing homes to the Carina team.
-Elise and I probably gained our best experience in building our new modular home in Dryden, NY. in 2008 – it improved the way we do business as it allowed us to sit in the client’s chair when building a new home.
+Elise and I probably gained our best experience in building our own modular home in Dryden, NY. in 2008 – it improved the way we do business as it allowed us to sit in the client’s chair when building a new home.

 Looking back, I’m grateful for the combination of factors that has lead to us offering a unique building process and look forward to many years of building in the Ithaca area.